The Counselling Process

 This is not an issue as this time slot is booked for you but please let me know asap.

-If you are late due to extenuating circumstances I will try to give you your full 50-minute appointment but this may not always be possible as someone could be booked into the next slot.
+If you are late due to extenuating circumstances I will try to give you your full 50-minute appointment but this may not always be possible as someone could be booked in after you.

 If I have not heard from you 15 minutes after the scheduled start time, I will assume you are not attending and end the session on my end.
 This will still be chargeable in line with my cancellation policy.